Acura Certified Pre-Owned Warranty

 In general, getting a CPO model is more likely to be worth it when:

-• Buying a CPO model won’t cost you $1,000 or more than buying regular pre-owned.
+• Buying a CPO model won’t cost you too much more than a used model

-• The CPO bumper-to-bumper warranty lasts for at least one year/12,000 miles.
+• The CPO bumper-to-bumper warranty lasts for at least one year or 12,000 miles

-In consumer reviews for Acura on our site, drivers seemed happy with their vehicles but frustrated getting support from dealerships.
+Some ConsumerAffairs reviewers said that they were happy with their vehicles but frustrated about getting support from dealerships.

-It’s worth noting that car dealerships are independently owned and operated, so you might want to expand your search radius to find a reputable, well-rated dealer.
+Since car dealerships are independently owned and operated, it can help to expand your search radius to find a reputable, well-rated dealer.

 FAQ